Who Are We?

 Facts and Figures

-- The GSSWSR has been a premier school of social work in the United States since its inception over 100 years ago
+- The GSSWSR has been a premier school of social work in the United States since its inception more than 100 years ago

 - Current Alumni support network: 4,000+ members